dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    the opposition began, and the manner it has been conducted, even to the writing of the report of the committee of the late house of assembly.
-And the persons concerned in this opposition have for ten years past known me too well even to believe that I am governed by self-interested motives.
+And the persons concerned in this opposition have for ten years past known me too well even to believe that I am governed by self interested motives.

+   COMMON SENSE.

-   TO THE PRINTERS
+   TO THE PRINTERS.

+   From the *Pennsylvania Packet*, April 4, 1786.

    AS the Press ought to be as sacred to liberty, as the privilege of Speech is to the Members of Assembly in debate, you will please to insert the